Favourited 2301 times

 Find a shady tree and read a book, put up a hammock and take a nap, go swimming in the pond, start a campfire at night, take it easy.
 Perfect for the aspiring writers who needs to escape the commercialized distractions that comes from tourism.

 We are located close to Korat and the Khao Yai National Park, perfect for weekend trips or scooter adventures.

 This part of Thailand is primarily agriculture and is untouched by Western tourism.
 The local people here are conservative in nature so we ask that you dress appropriately.
-No bikinis, short shorts, ect.
+Please no bikinis, short shorts, reveling tank tops, ect.